Blog

 Electrical wiring that is not properly installed or maintained can lead to a fire.
 According to the U.S. Fire Administration, 24,000 fires in 2019 were caused by an electrical malfunction.

-If you live in an older house or if you’re not confident that your electrical system wiring is up to code, consider getting an electrician to evaluate it.
+If you live in an older house or if you’re not confident that your electrical system wiring is up to code, consider getting an evaluation from an electrician near Glenview, electrician near Lake Forest, or electrician near Park Ridge.
 Here are warning signs that indicate it’s time to rewire a house:

 Discolored switchplates